 How can I find out if I am infected with E. coli?

 I have E. coli.
-Can it make it harder for me to become pregnant?
+Can it make it harder for me to get pregnant?

-Does getting an E. coli infection increase the chance for miscarriage?
+Does getting an E. coli infection increase the chance of miscarriage?

-Miscarriage can occur in any pregnancy.
-Having an E. coli infection in your stomach or urine would not be likely to directly cause a miscarriage.
-However, since having an E. coli infection can cause diarrhea, and diarrhea causes the body to lose a lot of fluids, a person who is pregnant with an E. coli infection can become dehydrated.
-If you think you have an E. coli infection, talk with a healthcare provider right away so that you can be diagnosed and treated, if necessary.
-An E. coli infection in your uterus might increase the chances for pregnancy loss.
+Miscarriage is common can occur in any pregnancy for many different reasons.
+Having an E. coli infection in the stomach or urine would not be likely to directly cause a miscarriage.
+An E. coli infection in the uterus might increase the chance of miscarriage.
+If you think you have an E. coli infection, talk with a healthcare provider right away so that you can be diagnosed and treated, if needed.

-Does getting an E. coli infection increase the chance for birth defects?
+Does getting an E. coli infection increase the chance of birth defects?

-Every pregnancy starts out with a 3-5% chance of having a birth defect.
-This is called the background risk.
-Studies have not been done to see if an E. coli infection increases the chance for birth defects.
+Studies have not been done to see if an E. coli infection can increase the chance of birth defects.

 Does having an E. coli infection in pregnancy affect future behavior or learning for the child?

-Studies have not been done to see if E. coli in pregnancy can cause behavior or learning issues for the child.
+Studies have not been done to see if E. coli in pregnancy can increase the chance of behavior or learning issues for the child.

 How can I prevent getting an E. coli infection?